-Church of St. Adalbert was created in the style of the mazovian gothic after 1546, thanks to the foundation of Benedictines from Płock.
+Church of St. Adalbert was created in the style of the Mazovian Gothic after 1546, thanks to the foundation of Benedictines from Płock.
 The construction of the church could not begin until the works at the Płock Cathedral were completed, from which bricklayers and building materials from the chapter brickyard were transferred.
-By 1822 Benedictine monks from the monastery in Pułtusk took care of him.
+By 1822 Benedictine monks from the monastery in Pułtusk took care of it.
 In 1618 the tower gables were transformed.
-The church was renovated several times in the 19th and 20th centuries when a neo-gothic porch was added to the southern façade.
+The church was renovated several times in the 19th and 20th centuries when a neo-Gothic porch was added to the southern façade.

 Żabicki J., Leksykon zabytków architektury Mazowsza i Podlasia, Warszawa 2010.